 Mia L. Bagneris teaches African diaspora art history and studies of race in Western Art.
 Concentrating primarily on eighteenth- and nineteenth-century British and American art and visual culture, much of her scholarship explores the representation of race in the Anglo-American world and the place of images in the histories of slavery, colonialism, empire, and the construction of national identities.
 Attendant to these concerns, she has focused particularly on depictions of mixed-race or ambiguously raced bodies that trouble, transgress, and potentially disrupt constructed racial orders by exposing their artificial and often arbitrary foundations.

 Dr. Bagneris’s current book project, Imagining the Oriental South: The Enslaved Mixed-Race Beauty in British Art and Culture, c.
-1865-1880,works to understand Britons’ pronounced and continued fascination with the enslaved, mixed-race beauty in art and literature even and especially after the abolition of slavery in the United States made the potential political suasion of such works moot.
+1865-1900, works to understand Britons’ pronounced and continued fascination with the enslaved, mixed-race beauty in art and literature even and especially after the abolition of slavery in the United States made the potential political suasion of such works obsolete.
 As part of this investigation, the project explores marked visual and rhetorical echoes between representations of the so-called “tragic mulatto/quadroon/octoroon” and concurrent expressions of Orientalism in Western visual culture.
 Against the upright and respectable image of Victorian England, the South—and especially Catholic Louisiana—could be imagined as a place of luxury, debauchery, and desire, a perfect echo to the Orient within the British popular imagination and one made stronger by the association of both regions with the traffic in pretty women as sex slaves.

 "Miscegenation in Marble: John Bell's Octoroon".
 The Art Bulletin.
 Vol. 102, No. 2, 2020 pp. 64-90. https://www.tandfonline.com/doi/full/10.1080/00043079.2020.1676133